underthehai/tp/docs/UserGuide.md

 ### 2. Editing an Activity (L)

-Edits an existing activity in the the travel plan/wishlist in the current directory.
+Edits an existing activity in the travel plan/wishlist in the current directory.

 Format: `edit -activity INDEX n/NAME i/LEVEL_OF_IMPORTANCE l/LOCATION c/COST d/YYYY-MM-DD HH:mm`